cloud-gov/cg-site/content/docs/services/cdn-route.md

 ### How to set up DNS

 **Note:** Due to changes in how CloudFront processes requests, we currently only offer certificate provisioning via DNS challenges.
 This means that users can no longer skip step 1 below.
 We are investigating ways to bring this feature back.
-If you are unable to use DNS challenges, please reach out to us at support@cloud.gov.
+If you are unable to use DNS challenges, please [reach out to us](/help/).